Business Tips

 But that’s not the whole story.
 Women are less ‘very’ sceptical than men, but slightly more ‘somewhat’ sceptical.
 The real indicator though is age.
 Nearly double the number of over 50’s than under 24’s are ‘very sceptical about ‘social comment’.

 Although, when all the numbers are added up, it actually makes no difference to the overall picture.
-It doesn’t matter whether you are male or female, young or old, or even where you live, 9 out of 10 of any sample does not trust ‘social’.
+It doesn’t matter whether you are male or female, young or old, or even where you live, 9 out of 10 of any sample do not trust ‘social’.

 UK readers sit in the middle of the pack…not at the most trusting, nor the most cynical.